Jimmy Kinnon: Literature

 Most of Narcotics Anonymous early literature was written by Jimmy Kinnon and is still used worldwide today in over 70,000 NA meetings.
 He was the main contributor to the Yellow Booklet and Little White Booklet that were used throughout the 1960s and 1970s.
 From 1953 to 1977 Narcotics Anonymous had only a set of pamphlets and booklets as literature.
-From 1979-1982 hundreds of Narcotics Anonymous members from the "new" generation of drug users of the sixties and seventies expanded on this literature and created The Basic Text.
+From 1979 to 1982 hundreds of Narcotics Anonymous members from the "new" generation of drug users of the sixties and seventies expanded on this literature and created The Basic Text.
 Kinnon also designed the NA logo, The Group Logo, The Service Symbol and wrote the Gratitude Prayer and Fruit of the Harvest statement found in the beginning of The Basic Text.
 This book was the first ever known that was written by recovering addicts for recovering addicts.
 It was first published in 1982.

 9.3 million copies of The Basic Text have been published since 1982, in 31 languages.

 Death

-James Kinnon, who had fought a battle against tuberculosis from the late fifties on, died of lung cancer on 9 July 1985, in California.
+Jimmy Kinnon, who had fought a battle against tuberculosis from the late fifties on, died of lung cancer on 9 July 1985, in California.
 Prior to his death he said, "if he ever had a headstone it would read, "All we did was sow some seeds and work and wrought to make this work, so that we and others could live.
 In Peace, in Freedom and in Love".
 He was clean for thirty five years at the time of his death.